-As defined by the Office of Management and Budget (OMB) Circular A-11, “Capital planning and investment control means the same as capital programming and is a decision-making process for ensuring IT investments integrate strategic planning, budgeting, procurement, and the management of IT in support of agency missions and business needs.
-The term comes from the Clinger-Cohen Act of 1996 and generally is used in relationship to IT management issues.”
+The Office of Management and Budget (OMB) Circular A-11, defines capital planning as "a decision-making process for ensuring IT investments integrate strategic planning, budgeting, procurement, and IT management in support of agency missions and business needs."

 The Office of the Chief Information Officer (OCIO) oversees the DOE IT portfolio, while the Information Technology Council (ITC) serves as the primary governance body for Department IT capital planning matters, charged with:

 - conducting quarterly control reviews of major IT investments

 - approving and distributing CPIC policies and documentation

 The DOE Capital Planning and Investment Control Working Group, established in July 2010, is comprised of representatives from each of the Program and Staff Offices who make CPIC policy recommendations to the ITC.

 The Electronic Capital Planning and Investment Control System (eCPIC) is a government-wide, government-owned technology system and web-based service. eCPIC training is provided periodically throughout the year and is specifically designed for personnel inputting data into the system and managing Non-Major and Major reporting.
 The training explains eCPIC functionality and provides guidance on how to report Non-Major and Major information.
 If you have any questions related to the use of eCPIC, eCPIC Training opportunities, or IT Reporting Instructions, please contact the eCPIC Help Desk.